-With SMS we have a set of regulations, which allow Industry to establish best-practice that fits different cultures and place the main emphasis and duty on improving safety performance.
+With SMS we have a set of regulations, which allow the Industry to establish best-practice that fits different cultures and place the main emphasis and duty on improving safety performance.

-Working as a team it will be possible to improve an already highly impressive safety record, and allow organisations to conduct more of their own oversight and assurance.
+Working as a team it will be possible to improve an already highly impressive safety record and allow organisations to conduct more of their own oversight and assurance.

-People are at the core of our aviation system and the need to remain aware of the potential for human error driven exposure is ever present.
+People are at the core of our aviation system and the need to remain aware of the potential for human error-driven exposure is ever-present.